Kirkuk: A crisis waiting to happen, with consequences for region

 The Quds Force, an arm of the IRGC, is a powerful player in Iraq -- training and supplying Shia militia in the fight against ISIS.
 Its commander, Major General Qassem Suleimani, appears to spend as much time in Iraq as he does in Iran.

-It would be rash to predict the course of these clashes.
-If Iraqi forces (and especially the predominantly Shia Popular Mobilization Units) make quick progress, they may be emboldened to roll back the Kurds north of Kirkuk.
-The Iraqi Counter Terrorism Services have said they have no intention of deploying into the city.
-They may have more limited goals: the seizure of oil fields and military facilities near the city.

-The Iraqi military says a key airbase and power plant to the northwest of Kirkuk have already been taken, as well as oil facilities.
-To gain control over at least part of Kirkuk's half-million barrel daily oil output -- and the huge airbase on the city's western outskirts -- may be enough.
+The Iraqi military said Monday that a key airbase and power plant to the northwest of Kirkuk had already been taken, as well as oil facilities.
+While the Iraqi Counter Terrorism Services initially said they had no intention of deploying into Kirkuk, Iraqi forces entered the middle of the city later Monday.

+Local reports said there was no resistance, and thousands of Kurdish civilians were heading out of the city toward the north.

+The question is now whether the Iraqi army and its allies will be satisfied with their gains or emboldened to roll back the Kurds still further.

 The Kurds are also hobbled by internal rifts, with reports that units loyal to one faction -- the Patriotic Union of Kurdistan -- refused to fight and withdrew from their divisions.